ifurusato/radiozoa/README.md

 ## Configuration

-To manage this configuration, the system utilizes eight dedicated GPIO pins on the ESP32-S3, with each pin wired directly to the hardware shutdown (XSHUT) pin of a corresponding VL53 sensor.
-By driving these lines low, the initialization routine forces all sensors into a hardware standby state at startup.
+To manage this configuration, the system utilises eight dedicated GPIO pins on the ESP32-S3, with each pin wired directly to the hardware shutdown (XSHUT) pin of a corresponding VL53 sensor.
+By driving these lines low, the initialisation routine forces all sensors into a hardware standby state at startup.

 The system then pulls a single XSHUT line high to wake a target sensor, assigns it a new address via the I2C bus, and leaves it active while repeating the process for the next sensor in the sequence.